capn-jabba/hello-world/README.md

 one for the books

 Ahoy,
-I'm a dropout learning python in hopes of one day paying some bills.
+I'm a a computer science student learning java hoping to pay some bills one day